lborg019/alain.xyz/portfolio/readme.md

 If you want to add to publish to the blog, you'll want to do a pull request.
 Please make sure to write your name in the article!

+### Guidelines

+1. Covers must be:
+  - 1080p
+  - Have no logo or readable text at the center of the image.
+  - Have a balanced color gradient, avoiding whites.

 ## How it Works

 Every portfolio item is it's own **Sub-Application** loaded on demand by the core Alain.xyz Application.